customerio/amiapp-reactnative/docs/dev-notes/DEVELOPMENT.md

 > This guide assumes you have [homebrew](https://brew.sh/) installed and combines most of the commands you would need to setup the environment on your machine.
 If you want to read full guide, visit the [official docs](https://reactnative.dev/docs/environment-setup) -> React Native CLI Quickstart -> Your Development and Target OS

   - Install node using `brew install node` (Node 14 or newer required, prefer LTS versions)
-  - Check if you have ruby installed on your machine by running `ruby --version` (2.7.6 or later required)
+  - Check if you have ruby installed on your machine by running `ruby --version` (React Native uses [this version](https://github.com/facebook/react-native/blob/main/template/_ruby-version) of Ruby)

-> We recommend installing some Ruby Manager to have different versions of Ruby installed on your machine without breaking other projects.
+> Currently, macOS 12.5.1 is shipped with Ruby 2.6.8, which is not what is required by React Native.
+We recommend installing some Ruby Manager to have different versions of Ruby installed on your machine without breaking other projects.
 [React Native docs have listed a few](https://reactnative.dev/docs/environment-setup#ruby), you can choose any of them and skip instructions for Ruby Version Manager if you want to go with a different option.

  - Install [rbenv](https://github.com/rbenv/rbenv) for managing Ruby versions by running `brew install rbenv ruby-build`
  - Load rbenv in your shell by running `rbenv init` and restarting the shell